apereo/cas/cas-server-documentation/integration/Delegate-Authentication.md

   <img src="https://pac4j.github.io/pac4j/img/logo-cas.png" width="300" />
 </p>

-# Delegate authentication
+# Delegate Authentication
-The CAS server implements the CAS protocol on server side and may even behave like an OAuth provider, an OpenID provider or a SAML IdP.
-Whatever the protocol, the CAS server is first of all a server.

-But the CAS server can also act as a client using the [pac4j security engine](https://github.com/pac4j/pac4j) and delegate the authentication to:
+CAS can act as a client using the [pac4j security engine](https://github.com/pac4j/pac4j) and delegate the authentication to:

 * Another CAS server
-* An OAuth provider: Facebook, Twitter, Google, LinkedIn, Yahoo and several other providers
+* An OAuth provider: Facebook, Twitter, Google, LinkedIn, Yahoo and several other providers.
 * An OpenID provider: myopenid.com
 * A SAML identity provider
 * An OpenID Connect identity provider.